TommyMart/QuizNight_Terminal_App/readme.md

 ---

-Given user terminals are often ran with a black background, colours were tested against this background to ensure the visability of the app was adequate.
+Given user terminals are often ran with a black background, the app colours were tested against different backgrounds to ensure the visability of the app was adequate.
 With some minor adjustments the colours used with a black terminal look great!
 And have a high contrast that should be easily visable for most.
+It is recommended to only use white or black backgrounds, as colours may interfere with the app colours and limit legibility.

 ##### Main Menu on dark background